ankit1khare/Detect_COVID-19_from_X-ray/README.md

 ## Inferences

 High quality, peer reviewed image datasets for COVID-19 don’t exist yet, so we had to work with what we had.
+Even with VGGNet full accuracy was achieved on test set.

 We sampled 25 images from Cohen’s dataset, taking only the posterioranterior (PA) view of COVID-19 positive cases.
 We then sampled 25 images of healthy patients using Kaggle’s Chest X-Ray Images (Pneumonia) dataset.
 From there we used Keras and TensorFlow to train a COVID-19 detector that was capable of obtaining 100% accuracy on our testing set with 100% sensitivity and 100% specificity (given our limited dataset).